 What Is A Deep Dental Cleaning?

-Many patients visit periodontists for a cleaning, which involves removing plaque and tartar from your teeth, cleaning both above and below the gumline.
-A deep dental cleaning involves the same treatment, but also involves a thorough, careful cleaning of the surfaces of the teeth’s roots.
-This is also known as root planing.
+Many patients visit periodontists for a cleaning, which involves removing plaque and tartar from their teeth and cleaning both above and below the gum line.
+Deep dental cleaning involves the same treatment, but also involves a thorough, careful cleaning of the surfaces of the teeth’s roots.
+This is also known as root planning.